 - 1.9X return on investment on Facebook for Garnier Color Naturals indexed to other digital channels

 - 6.9X return on investment on Facebook for Garnier Black Naturals indexed to TV

 - 1.5X return on investment on Facebook for Garnier Black Naturals indexed to other digital channels

 - 80% higher return on investment on Facebook itself, when planned frequency increased to 2–4 times per week from less than 2 per week

 5. Vivo India

 A technology company formed in 2009, Vivo manufactures intelligent phones and offers software and online services.
-Besides its research and development centres in Shenzhen and Nanjing, China, it operates in 100 countries, including India, Indonesia, Malaysia, and Thailand.
+Besides its research and development centers in Shenzhen and Nanjing, China, it operates in 100 countries, including India, Indonesia, Malaysia, and Thailand.

 Driving awareness and engagement

 A new launch strategy was needed for Vivo’s V19 smartphone due to the Coronavirus (COVID-19) pandemic.
-To drive awareness for the new product, the company wanted to pivot to an online event that would provide a rich, immersive experience.
+To drive awareness of the new product, the company wanted to pivot to an online event that would provide a rich, immersive experience.